harrybrwn/hashmap/README.md

 # hashmap

 This is my hash table implimentation written in c89 complient C.
-I am using djb2 by Dan Bernstein for the string pre-hashing function.

 To handle hash collitions, I am using auto balancing binary search trees (avl trees).